 When you’ve lost people you love or someone you love is hurting, it doesn’t matter that the sun shines brightly and people are laughing and you’re on holiday.
 You carry around with you a deep ache or longing wherever you go.
-But the longer days of summer, the warmth, the vivid color and the fact that I can run out of the house in flip flops, it all makes life feel easier.
+But the longer days of summer, the warmth, the vivid colour and the fact that I can run out of the house in flip flops, it all makes life feel easier.

-I always feel a little unanchored in summer – unmoored from the structure and rhythm which provide me a sense of safety.
+I always feel a little unanchored in summer – unmoored from the structure and rhythm which provide me with a sense of safety.
 In summer I practice.
 I practice happiness and taking responsibility for my thoughts.
-I practice deepening roots of self-awareness and self-compassion.
+I practice deepening my roots of self-awareness and self-compassion.
 I practice loving other people well and showing up when I don’t feel like it, taking risks, flexibility, doing hard things, loosening my grip.
 It’s a season of outward energy that I find challenging.

 I am more comfortable hidden, in reflection or contemplation.
 But I’ve needed to learn to build, use my voice, get my hands dirty.
 Interestingly, summer also invites me into rest.
 Into the juxtaposition of activity and rest.
 Both/and.
 Into leisurely walks and reading by the lake and taking naps.
 It reminds me that I’m allowed to rest and play, to be mindful and present.
 That I can let down my guard and belly laugh and have fun each step of the way.

-My favorite part of summer are the birds that visit the apple tree in front of my living room window.
+My favourite part of summer is the birds that visit the apple tree in front of my living room window.
 They make me laugh and invite me to taste joy.
 To feel pleasure.
 To live with intense gratitude – for the easier days of course but also for the hard stuff.
 For every time I fell and got up again.
 For the people I’ve had the privilege of loving and burying.
 The birds beckon me out into the yard, feet bare, to ground myself in the pleasure of what is.

 It was in summer years ago as my mom was dying and the Waxwings visited my mountain Ash tree that a tiny seed was planted.
 The first inkling that joy and pain can coexist.
-But it was in winter, after I had helped bury my dad and my whole life felt hard, after years of watering, that this seed sprouted and put out tendrils that snaked their way into my aching chest and helped me breathe again.
+But it was in winter after I had helped bury my dad and my whole life felt hard, after years of watering, that this seed sprouted and put out tendrils that snaked their way into my aching chest and helped me breathe again.

 Mindful living tells me that each simple day is an extraordinary gift.